Respect isn’t just a classic song—it’s what your business deserves, every day. But are you giving your business the respect it deserves?

-You commit to doing certain things and adopting behaviors because in the long run, they may make your business better—and they all fall under the umbrella of respect for your business.
+You commit to doing certain things and adopting behaviours because in the long run, they may make your business better—and they all fall under the umbrella of respect for your business.
 And right now, there are three areas of your business craving the respect they deserve.

 Your Financial Act

-Are you treating your business bank account like your personal piggy bank?
+Are you treating your business bank account as your personal piggy bank?
 How best do you manage the products you sell?
 Are you faced with product losses from bad sales, and mismanagement of business funds?

 Knowing where your money goes and where it’s coming from—that’s a key foundation for most successful businesses.
 Without that knowledge, that spiffy website you built, that cool coffee shop you created and that bad-to-the-bone blog you wrote may disappoint.

 Have you sat down recently with your team and asked them who they think your audience is?
 Do you have a clearly defined market for our product/service?
 Does your service delivery clearly state how you alleviate your customers’ problems?

 If your brand is looking a bit more confused than you’d like, consider putting this act at the top of your list for the New Year.
 Here’s the benefit: When you know who you are, why you’re different and why people should care, it’s a lot easier for people to connect what you have with what they need.
 And that is where customer magic happens.

 None of us is above a bit of improvement, especially when it comes to giving our businesses the respect they deserve.

 Who’s in your world?
 Are your Facebook page and blog comments overrun by people and words and language that’s just not OK with you?
 Are the members of your community contributing to the conversation, or are they starting fights?